 Stop 1: Eminonu Ferry Terminal

 To get the ferry to the Asian side, there are a few options.
 You can go from Eminonu to either Kadikoy or Uskandar.
-We went to Kadikoy.
+I went to Kadikoy.
 You could alternatively just do a Bosphorus cruise which does a whole loop in the Bosphorus showing you all the sites from the water.
-We enjoy exploring on our own so we just took the local ferry across.
+I enjoy exploring on my own so I just took the local ferry across.

-After breakfast, we purchased our ferry tickets.
-We found it complicated to use the machines because it would not accept a foreign credit card as also did not give any change, but we found a manned booth so we ended up just buying the tickets directly from the people at the booth.
+After breakfast, I purchased the ferry ticket.
+I found it complicated to use the machines because it would not accept a foreign credit card as also did not give any change, but I found a manned booth so I ended up just buying the tickets directly from the people at the booth.

 The ride took about 20 minutes.